 - A. Check Automatic to enable dynamic IP.
 In this case, the oscilloscope must be connected to the local area network with a DHCP server.
 Contact your network administrator to confirm the relevant information. - B. When (A) is not checked, the oscilloscope uses static IP.
-Set the static IP address, subnet mask, and gateway separately. - C. When accessing more than two SIGLENT instruments through the web browser, it is necessary to set a different VNC port number for each instrument.
-The range is from 5900 to 5999. - D. MAC address information of oscilloscope, read-only.
+Set the static IP address, subnet mask, and gateway separately. - C. If your network provides dynamic DNS, you can enable this option to have the oscilloscope register its host name and use a DNS server for name resolution. - D. When © is not checked, please manually set the DNS address. - E. When accessing more than two SIGLENT instruments through the web browser, it is necessary to set a different VNC port number for each instrument.
+The range is from 5900 to 5999.